iitbaero/iitbaero.github.io/index.md

 # About this Blog

-This blog is made with the purpose of sharing course and project reviews through our team for helping out the upcoming batches.
-There are presently __21__ Course Reviews and __15__ Project Reviews on this blog, and we hope to put more with time.
-The reviews provided will give you an insight about:
-* Difficulty
-* Time Commitment
-* Grading
-* Weightage Distribution
-* Recommendations

-and also a brief description of the Courses and Projects as they were run in that year.
-Help us in spreading this information by sharing the blog link with as many students as possible.
+This blog is made with the purpose of being the "go-to" place for anything and everything Aerspace Engineering related at IIT Bombay.
+At present this blog contains course review, project reviews, posts by Alumni and resources (links to study material, previous year question papers, etc) to help out students of IIT Bombay .

 # The Team